Flood Advisory issued for Litchfield by NWS - NewsBreak

 Flood Advisory issued for Litchfield by NWS

-Effective: 2021-08-23 11:52:00 EDT Expires: 2021-08-23 15:00:00 EDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
+Effective: 2021-08-22 17:09:00 EDT Expires: 2021-08-22 17:30:00 EDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
 Most flood deaths occur in vehicles.
-Target Area: Litchfield The National Weather Service in Albany has issued a * Flood Advisory for South Central Litchfield County in northern Connecticut * Until 130 PM EDT. * At 1030 AM EDT, Doppler radar indicated heavy rain due to thunderstorms.
-Minor flooding is ongoing or expected to begin shortly in the advisory area.
-Between 0.5 and 1.5 inches of rain have fallen. * Some locations that will experience flooding include Woodbury Center, Oakville, Watertown, Woodbury, Bethlehem, Morris, Bantam, Bethlehem Village, Gulls Hollow, East Morris, Minortown, Delano Field, Sandy Beach, Lakeside, Hotchkissville, North Woodbury, Northfield, Dempsey Landing, Grappaville and West Morris.
-Additional rainfall amounts up to 1 inch are expected over the area.
+Target Area: Litchfield The National Weather Service in Albany has issued a * Urban and Small Stream Flood Advisory for Northeastern Litchfield County in northern Connecticut Southeastern Berkshire County in western Massachusetts * Until 615 PM EDT. * At 309 PM EDT, Doppler radar indicated heavy rain.
+This will cause urban and small stream flooding.
+Up to 1 inch of rain has fallen. * Some locations that will experience flooding include Torrington, New Hartford, Norfolk, Otis, Sandisfield, Winsted, New Hartford Center, Northwest Harwinton, Barkhamsted, New Marlborough, Colebrook, Monterey, North Colebrook, McClaveville, Free Quarter, Mill Brook, Robertsville, Roosterville, South Sandisfield and Grantville.
+Additional rainfall amounts of 1 to 2 inches are expected over the area.
 This additional rain will result in minor flooding.alerts.weather.gov

 Comments / 0